- Information

 Day 11: Experience The Best of Alexandria

-Today, the magic begins in the morning with a good breakfast then your private guide will escort you in a three-hour driver by minibus to Alexandria, where you will visit:
+Today, your adventure begins in the morning with a delicious breakfast.
+Then, your private guide will escort you on a three-hour drive by minibus to Alexandria, where you will explore the city’s top attractions:

 Qaitbay Citadel: